 Understanding the Phrase

 At its core, “do you bite your thumb at us sir” is a rhetorical question that challenges the listener’s non‑verbal behavior.
-The literal image is of someone pressing their thumb against their teeth—a gesture that, in certain historical periods, signified contempt or defiance.
+Still, the literal image is of someone pressing their thumb against their teeth—a gesture that, in certain historical periods, signified contempt or defiance.
 When someone asks this question, they are essentially asking, *“Are you showing us a disrespectful or hostile gesture?

 Key points to remember: